unosquare/swan/README.md

 ### The `CsvReader`

-When you use and manage the information through CSV files you need to have an easy way to read and load the data into lists and information usable by the application.
+When you use, and manage the information through CSV files you need to have an easy way to read and load the data into lists and information usable by the application.
 Swan makes use of `CsvReader` to read and load CSV files.

 [CsvReader Documentation](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.CsvReader.html)